German firms tested 4-day workweek — here's the outcome – DW – 11/05/2024

 The limited number of participating companies also makes the study hardly representative of Germany and its more than 3 million registered firms.
 This has been because the project struggled to find enough interested employers since it was first mooted two years ago, said Marika Platz, because part-time work is already relatively common in Germany.

-Labor market expert Enzo Weber views the pilot project with skepticism, saying that companies participating in such trials are generally already positive toward the 4-day workweek, making them an unrepresentative sample of the economy.
+Labor market expert Enzo Weber is skeptical about the pilot project, saying that companies participating in such trials are generally already positive toward the 4-day workweek, making them an unrepresentative sample of the economy.

-In addition, the researcher at the University of Regensburg and the Institute for Employment Research, both in Germany, told DW the project's productivity gains may not be due to shorter hours alone, as processes and organizational structures were also modified.
+In addition, the researcher at the University of Regensburg and the Institute for Employment Research in Germany, told DW the project's productivity gains may not be due to shorter hours alone, as processes and organizational structures were also modified.

 Weber also believes the positive results might not be sustainable due to the increased work compression that will likely come at the expense of employees' social, communicative, and creative aspects.
 "The effects often don't manifest immediately but rather in the medium term," Weber said, noting that those studies generally cover only a relatively short period of six months.